-Classification and blending at the mine allow for versatile chemical and mineralogical classes of products.
-Our product families contain: Alkatrol©, Andafrac©, Pyrofrac©, Pyrophyl©, Pyrotrol©.
-Our Pyrophyllite and Andalusite offerings vary from refractories to aesthetic coatings; our unique mineral deposit provides numerous solutions to improve your products.
-The spectrum of uses for the unique pyrophyllite ore from Resco is vast.
-Originally sourced as a refractory raw material; milling and air separation make it an excellent option for ceramic bodies in tile, brick, fine ceramics, and pottery.
+Classification and blending at Cedar Heights Clay and Piedmont Minerals allow for versatile chemical and mineralogical classes of products.
+Our selection of refractory clays and minerals contain Alkatrol©, Andafrac©, Pyrofrac©, Pyrophyl©, Pyrotrol©.
+Our Andalusite and Pyrophyllite clay offerings vary from refractories to aesthetic coatings while our unique mineral deposit provides numerous solutions to improve your products.